Part 2 in Our Leadership Series for Navigating Struggle, Uncertainty, and Crisis

 Trust, attention, and other aspects of nurturing relationships are so important, because contrary to Maslow’s hierarchy of needs, which ranks physical needs such as food and safety as being more important than our non-physical needs, our physical needs are in fact deeply intertwined with our non-physical needs.
 Before becoming a professional chef, Thomas Keller learned that food goes beyond our mere physical needs, and that preparing food for others can be a powerful form of nurturing.
 He tells us: “In 1977 I met a French chef.
 He said to me, Cooks cook to nurture people.
 That moment is when I decided to become a professional chef.”

 Safety is also a physical need that is deeply intertwined with our non-physical needs.
 If a person has strong nurturing relationships based on shared trust and a strong sense of belonging based on living in a caring community, this person can feel much safer, even if surrounded by more physical danger, than a person living in a fortress who is unable to trust anyone and feels alienation rather than belonging.
 When there is a national or global crisis, much of the fear that people experience derives from mistrust.
 If people trust that their government, institutions, and fellow citizens will be their allies during a crisis, they will feel much safer.
-The less trust people have in their government, institutions, and fellow citizens, the more afraid they will be.
+The less trust people have in their government, institutions, and fellow citizens, the less safe they will feel.

 For this week’s exercise, strengthen your ability to build trust by giving people your full attention.
-When I was in the army, I learned that if I give people my full attention when they want to share an idea or discuss a problem they are experiencing, they will feel safer around me and this will build the trust that is the foundation of nurturing relationships.
+When I was in the army, I learned that if I give people my full attention when they want to share an idea or discuss a problem they are experiencing, they will feel safer around me and this will help build the trust that is the foundation of nurturing relationships.
 Attention has become rarer in recent years due to the growing temptations of digital distractions.

 Giving people our full attention requires us to strengthen our ability to focus, which our Peace Literacy curriculum describes as strengthening our muscle of discipline.
 If we flex not just our muscle of discipline through deep focus when people talk to us, but also flex our muscles of empathy, conscience, appreciation, curiosity, and imagination, we will become much stronger listeners and leaders who build trust and help people feel safer.
 When you listen with empathy, conscience, appreciation for people and your ability to make a difference in their lives, curiosity that encourages you to ask appropriate follow-up questions, and imagination that helps you see yourself in the other person’s shoes while recognizing that the pain they are experiencing can far exceed your imagination, this will help you give others your full attention.